top of page

 /ˌmʌltiˈspiːʃiːz kəˈmjuːnɪti/ noun

-Definition: A dynamic group of individuals from different species who share a geographic space and the possibility of identifying common interests, engaging in joint activities, forming social ties, and striving for justice when conflicts arise.
+Definition: A group of interconnected individuals from different species, united by geographic space and the possibility of sharing common interests, engaging in joint activities, forming social ties, and making concessions when conflicts arise.

 UPCOMING EVENTS & FESTIVALS